*Note: This article was first written on July 13th, 2012 and is the first entry from the original Epik Fails blog.

 The most prevalent of these creation stories of course is the tale of Adam and Eve (and Lilith? – depending on which version you subscribe to) from the Judeo-Christian-Islamic traditions as found in the Hebrew Torah, the Old Testament Biblical Book of Genesis, and the Quran (each with their own altered details).
 Genesis details the fall of Man, through temptation in the Garden of Eden (Original Sin FAIL).
 The Biblical book goes on to follow the life and times of Noah and his family in their overly-crowded Ark, Joseph and his Technicolor Dream coat, and that one time God foiled the Babylonians plan to build a skyscraper through language barriers.

-Even as intriguing or convincing as some of these ‘Paradise Lost’ rip-offs might be, whether any of them have an ounce of truth to them would be a moot point, because its currently impossible to verify anything without a flying DeLorean and a handy-dandy Flux Capacitor!
-Religion and conspiracy theorists aside, it’s fairly safe to assume that Human life began on Earth and I’m even going to go out on a limb here and side with a massive majority of legitimate scientists across the globe, and say that modern man (Homo-Sapiens) first appeared roughly around 40,000 years or so ago, but our planet (and universe) is far, far older…
+As intriguing or convincing as some of these ‘Paradise Lost’ rip-offs might be, whether any of them have an ounce of truth to them would be a moot point, because its currently impossible to verify anything without a flying DeLorean and a handy-dandy Flux Capacitor!
+Religion and conspiracy theorists aside, it’s fairly safe to assume that Human life began on Earth.
+I’m even going to go out on a limb here, siding with a massive majority of legitimate scientists across the globe, and say that modern man (Homo-Sapiens) evolved from an ape-like species called ‘Homo-Erectus’ (lol), that first appeared roughly around 200,000 years or so ago, but our planet (and universe) is far, far older…

 The History of History